BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **ARMY BONUS**

-"Will you follow me, one last time" — All friendly Erebor
+"Will you follow me, one last time" â€” All friendly Erebor

 Dwarf models from this army list gain the

-Du Bekâr! special rule.
+Du BekÃ¢r! special rule.

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image61.jpeg)

-The profile for Dáin Ironfoot, Lord of the Iron Hills can be found on page 27.
-Dáin Ironfoot, Lord of the Iron Hills counts as a Hero of Valour if taken as part of an Erebor Reclaimed army list.
+The profile for DÃ¡in Ironfoot, Lord of the Iron Hills can be found on page 27.
+DÃ¡in Ironfoot, Lord of the Iron Hills counts as a Hero of Valour if taken as part of an Erebor Reclaimed army list.

 The profile for Iron Hills Captains can be found on page 29.
 Iron Hills Captains count as a Hero of Fortitude if taken as part of an Erebor Reclaimed army list.